ygunayer/yalingunayer.com/user/pages/01.blog/realtime-data-delivery-on-spring-boot-using-activemq-and-stomp-over-websockets-part-1/item.md

 </video>

 As you can see, these messages are global so everyone can see them.
 To protect these messages, we'll be using STOMP's user-scoped message delivery utilities to target specific users in the next article, so please stay tuned!

+>>>>>> Update: The next article is up!
+Read it at here: [Real-Time Data Delivery on Spring Boot Using ActiveMQ and STOMP over WebSockets - Part 2"](/blog/realtime-data-delivery-on-spring-boot-using-activemq-and-stomp-over-websockets-part-1 "Real-Time Data Delivery on Spring Boot Using ActiveMQ and STOMP over WebSockets - Part 2")